Symptoms of Mesothelioma

-Early symptoms of pleural mesothelioma can be as nondescript as a dry cough, slight fatigue, or a shortness of breath during physical activity.
+Presenting symptoms of pleural mesothelioma can be as nondescript as a chest pain, slight fatigue, or a shortness of breath during physical activity.
 Symptoms often mirror signs of less serious respiratory issues and are hardly unusual for a senior.
-Don’t be fooled.

 Pleural mesothelioma cancer may take decades to develop after exposure to asbestos, but it attacks quickly once taking hold.
-Those microscopic asbestos fibers that are inhaled can lodge themselves in the thin lining around the lungs and trigger physiological cellular changes that lead to this rare but aggressive cancer.
+The microscopic asbestos fibers that are inhaled can lodge in the thin lining around the lungs and trigger physiological cellular changes that lead to this rare but aggressive cancer.

 Most symptoms of pleural mesothelioma involve the respiratory system and often are misdiagnosed because most medical professionals rarely see this disease.
 It’s estimated that more than 2,000 people in the United States are diagnosed annually with this cancer.
 By comparison, an estimated 150,000 Americans are diagnosed with lung cancer each year.